CSE512-14W/a3-jasnyder-zorahf/README.md

 The United States Migration Explorer uses 2012 census data to allow you to explore migration patterns to and from states in America.

+By clicking on a state or country, a user can see which states that people born in selected state or country moved to.
+The U.S. map is colored in seven quantiles, based on the ratio of the emigrants from the selected region to the population of the colored state.
+Darker colors signify a higher ratio.
+Once a region has been selected, users may hover over individual states to view the numerical representation of the ratio, as well the number of immigrants from the selected region.

+A "mode" button toggles between "source" and "destination" modes.
+"Source" mode exhibits the behavior described above.
+"Destination" mode changes the selected region to show where the people currently living in the selected region go.

 ## Running Instructions

 Access our visualization at http://cse512-14w.github.io/a3-jasnyder-zorahf/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.